Origin of ferroelectricity in magnesium doped zinc oxide: Results and Discussions

-Despite the nearly identical ionic radii of Zn$^{2+}$ and Mg$^{2+}$, 0.57~\AA~versus 0.6~\AA, we find that $h$-ZnO and $h$-MgO are drastically different.
-As shown in Fig.~\ref{HMgO}, the $h$-MgO is dynamically stable as the phonon dispersion curve has no unstable modes.
-In comparison, the phonon dispersion calculations reveal that $h$-ZnO is unstable, exhibiting imaginary phonon modes in the region close to the center of the Brillouin zone ($\Gamma$).
+Despite the nearly identical ionic radii of Zn$^{2+}$ and Mg$^{2+}$, 0.57~\AA~versus 0.6~\AA, $h$-ZnO and $h$-MgO are drastically different.
+As shown in Fig.~\ref{HMgO}, $h$-MgO is dynamically stable as the phonon dispersion curve has no modes with imaginary frequencies.
+In comparison, $h$-ZnO is dynamically unstable, exhibiting imaginary phonon modes in the region close to the center of the Brillouin zone ($\Gamma$, see Fig.~\ref{ZnOPhonon}).
 The most unstable mode is at $\Gamma$, which is a transverse optic (TO) mode, dominated by the Zn displacement against oxygen atoms of the same layer along the $c$ axis, that freezes in to give the polar wurtzite phase.
 It is thus natural to ask about the differences between the hexagonal phases of ZnO and MgO.
 Specifically, why the nonpolar $h$-ZnO is less stable while $h$-MgO being more stable than their polar counterparts?
+We address this question from two different perspectives.

-The origin of ferroelectricity in perovskite oxides is often understood as a delicate balance between the long-range electrostatic dipole-dipole interaction and the short-range repulsion, with the former favors the polar phase while the latter favors the nonpolar phase~\cite{Cohen92p136}.
-We find that in the ground-state structure of $h$-ZnO, the long-range Coulomb interaction dominates over the short-range repulsion through a set of model calculations.
-First, as shown in Fig.~\ref{allPhonon}a, with increased hole doping that screens the long-range electrostatic interaction, a clear mode hardening appears at $\Gamma$.
+First, the origin of ferroelectricity in perovskite oxides is often understood as a delicate balance between the long-range electrostatic dipole-dipole interaction and the short-range repulsion, with the former favors the polar phase while the latter favors the nonpolar phase~\cite{Cohen92p136}.
+We find that in the case of $h$-ZnO, the long-range Coulomb interaction dominates over the short-range repulsion through a set of model calculations.
+As shown in Fig.~\ref{ZnOPhonon}a, with increased hole doping that screens the long-range electrostatic interaction, a clear mode hardening appears at $\Gamma$.
 Furthermore, the short-range repulsion can be enhanced by reducing the $c$ axis.
-As expected, a compressive strain along the $c$ axis ($\eta_c$) drive the soft mode harder, and $h$-ZnO becomes dynamically stable at $\eta_c=-1.7$\% (Fig.~\ref{allPhonon}b).
+As expected, a compressive strain along the $c$ axis ($\eta_c$) drives the soft mode harder, and $h$-ZnO becomes dynamically stable at $\eta_c=-1.7$\% (Fig.~\ref{ZnOPhonon}b).
 This is also in line with the finding that $h$-MgO has a smaller $c$ than $h$-ZnO.